Lily James reached out to Pamela Anderson for ‘Pam & Tommy’ but she didn't respond

 Directed by Craig Gillespie (Cruella, I, Tonya), Pam & Tommy also stars Seth Rogen as Rand Gauthier who leaked the sex tape, Taylor Schilling as Erica Gauthier and Nick Offerman as Uncle Miltie.

 The first three episodes of Pam & Tommy will be released February 2 on Hulu in the US.
-A UK release date is yet to be announced.
+It will be released in the UK on Disney+.